'Don't Wait': Former COVID Anti-Vaxxer Urging Vaccinations After Hospitalization

 DAVIS (CBS13) — A Northern California man is now urging those who aren’t vaccinated to get the shots.
 The once anti-vaxxer is changing his tune after a close call in the hospital.

 At one time, Saul Torres went as far as to call COVID a lie that was drummed up by the government.
-It’s something his family agreed on until the virus ran rampant through their home and put Torres in the hospital.READ MORE: How Will Sacramento Spend Its Share Of $1 Trillion Infrastructure Bill?
+It’s something his family agreed on until the virus ran rampant through their home and put Torres in the hospital.READ MORE: Caught On Video: Truck Hits Motorcycle Rider In San Joaquin County

 He considers himself lucky to be alive but is reminding others they may not end up as lucky as him.